AliceO2Group/ReadoutCard/README.md

 -------------------
 ### Compatibility

-In order to use a CRU the package versions have to adhere to the following table.
+In order to use a CRU/CRORC the package versions have to adhere to the following table.

 | ReadoutCard | CRU firmware    | CRORC firmware | PDA Driver  | PDA Library  |
 | ----------- | --------------- | -------------- | ----------- | ------------ |